Topics

 Foods with trans fats and saturated fats

-- These include burgers, high-fat cheese, butter, ice cream, and processed meat products such as sausages.
+- Saturated and trans fats include burgers, high-fat cheese, butter, ice cream, and processed meat products such as sausages.

 - Foods with ingredients such as ‘partially hydrogenated oils’ on the nutrition labels.